topkecleon/telegram-bot-bash/doc/6_reference.md

 A jssh fileDB consists of two files and must reside inside `BASHBOT_ETC` or `BASHBOT_DATA`.

-- `filename.jssh` is the file containing the key/value pairs in json.sh format.
+- `filename.jssh` is the file containing the key/value pairs in JSON.sh format.
 - `filename.jssh.flock` is used to provide read/write locking with flock

 Path names containing `..` or not located in `BASHBOT_ETC` or `BASHBOT_DATA` are refused by jsshDB functions with an error.

-jsshDB functions use file locking with flock if flock is available.
-Write/update operations are serialised to wait until previous operations are finished, see "man flock".
+jsshDB functions use file locking if `flock is available, read/write operations are serialised to wait until previous operations are finished, see "man flock".
 To avoid deadlocks bashbot use a timeout of 10s for write and 5s for read operations.

 For every `jssh_...DB` function a `jsshj_...DB_async` function exists also.
 In case don't want locking, use `jssh_...DB_async` functions.